 conda install -n ENVNAME PKGNAME

-When you need to update one of your modules you may use the following update command.
+When you need to update one of your packages you may use the following update command.

 conda update PKGNAME